sanjuhyacinth/3-AirBnb-Analysis/README.md

 # 3-AirBnb-Analysis
 This repository is specifically created for the purpose of showcasing my Data Science Capstone Projects done during my course at GUVI

+**Note:** Since the Power BI file is too big to upload, a copy of the file is available in my drive.
+You can view and [download the pbix](https://drive.google.com/file/d/1icXvw0A52epm-sT1OedBbA07-pJG16Z6/view?usp=sharing) file here.

 ## What is AirBnB:
 **Airbnb, Inc.**, is an American company operating an online marketplace for short- and long-term homestays and experiences, founded in August 2008 in San Francisco, California, U.S. by Brian Chesky, Nathan Blecharczyk, and Joe Gebbia.
 Airbnb is a shortened version of its original name, AirBedandBreakfast.com.
 The company acts as a broker and harges a commission from each booking.
 Learn more about Airbnb: [Click here](https://www.airbnb.co.in/)